-Our Accountancy programme runs for three years, with rotations across five different areas of our business in Edinburgh.
+Our Accountancy Graduate Programme runs for three years, with rotations across five different areas of our business in Edinburgh.
 Each placement will run for between four and six months, giving you the chance to gain an understanding of each department and to take on real responsibility.
 The five areas are:Finance

 You will work in our Financial Control and Financial Reporting teams.
 You will gain exposure to all facets of accounts preparation and reporting from data entry and reconciliation through to statutory accounts, tax, regulatory returns and board papers.
 Baillie Gifford has a geographic spread of corporate entities and you will gain exposure to their unique reporting requirements.Client Administration

 You’ll take on an Assistant Client Administrator role, which involves the management and support to a portfolio of clients.
 Responsibilities will include recording and reconciling transactions, compiling reports and invoicing.European Fund Operations & North American Fund Operations